kedacore/keda-docs/content/docs/1.5/scalers/mysql.md

 The trigger always requires the following information:

-- `query` - a MySQL query that should return single numeric value
+- `query` - A MySQL query that should return single numeric value.
-- `queryValue` - a threshold that is used as `targetAverageValue` in HPA.
+- `queryValue` - A threshold that is used as `targetAverageValue` in HPA.

-To provide information about how to connect to MySQL you can provide
+To provide information about how to connect to MySQL you can provide:
-- `connectionString` MySQL connection string that should point to environment variable with valid value
+- `connectionString` - MySQL connection string that should point to environment variable with valid value.

 Or provide more detailed information:

-- `username` used to access MySQL database
+- `username` - Used to access MySQL database.
-- `password` used for the given user, this should be blank (no password) or point to an environment variable with the password
+- `password` - Used for the given user, this should be blank (no password) or point to an environment variable with the password.
+- `host` - Host of the database.
-- `host` and `port` of the database
+- `port` - Port of the database.
-- `dbName` as name of the database
+- `dbName` - As name of the database.

 ### Authentication Parameters